-In truth, I was slightly nervous upon seeing the bamboo stick / rolling pin waiting on the bed alongside the rest of the utensils.
+In truth, I was slightly nervous upon seeing the bamboo stick / rolling pin waiting on the bed.
 However, the warming scent of the oils quickly removed any apprehension.

 Attention to detail is bar none

 There’s nothing that wasn’t taken care of during the Four Seasons Toronto Bamboo/Asian fusion massage.
 Jeff went through the standard questions, such as asking about the temperature of the room, to which pressure I wanted for the massage.

 The extra details came when I could choose an oil of my choice.
 I chose the ‘Spring renewal lavender and amber’ oil.
 It’s not only calming and an antioxidant, but also works well with bamboo.

 For a real first in any massage experience, Jeff then asked whether I liked the music that was playing!
 I’m not sure why I was impressed by this, but I was!
 I chose the current ‘Spa sleep and dream’ playlist, before Jeff left the room so I could prepare myself.

 “For me, there are several essential criteria that a good massage has to complete, and this one unsurprisingly ticks them all.”

 Four Season Toronto massage – what to expect